sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

 -  boardP: board power consumption.

--  Minclk: minimum work frequency of tpu.
+-  Minclk: minimum work frequency of Tensor Computing Processor.

--  Maxclk: maximum work frequency of tpu.
+-  Maxclk: maximum work frequency of Tensor Computing Processor.

 -  Fan: fan speed, N/A means the card has no fan, and F means  there is a failure in the fan.